HavenlyECO/pr/README.md

 python main.py historical --date=2024-01-01
 ```

+Historical data is only available for approximately the last year.

 The script requests head-to-head, point spread, totals, and outright markets as
 needed.
 It prints
 the API endpoint used and displays odds for the selected market in a clean